Spyder-Academy/spyderacademy/content/tools/volume-price-analysis/index.md

 Given the dynamic nature of the VPA signals, traders should be agile and ready to execute quick entry and exit strategies.
 Timeliness is crucial when responding to the indicator's insights.
 Entries based on Doji candles also allow tight risk management based on the trade being invalidated.
 It is always a good idea to cut losing trades quickly while giving winning trades room to run.

 ### Hammering Out Profitable Strategies
 The VPA indicator offers valuable signals for recognizing hammer patterns, gravestone dojis, and dragonfly dojis.
 Traders can use these insights to align their strategies with potential trend reversals.
-Combine these signals with [Key Levels](/tools/key-levels/) and other strategies to boost your confidence trading with Volume Price Analysis!
+Combine these signals with [Key Levels](/tools/key-levels/) and other strategies to boost your confidence trading with [Volume Price Analysis](/education/what-is-volume-price-analysis/))!

 ## Conclusion